scaleoutsystems/power-consumption-tutorial/README.md

 cd Power-consumption-tutorial
 ```

-Download the dataset and client.yaml file and move them to the 'Power-consumption-tutorial' directory.
+Download the 'dataset' and 'client.yaml' file and move them to the 'Power-consumption-tutorial' directory.
 The directory structure will look as follows:

 ```
- Dockerfile
  README.md
- bin
- client
  client.yaml
  data
- requirements.txt
- requirements-osx-m1.txt
+ Power-consumption-keras
+ Power-consumption-pytorch
 ```

 where the 'data' directory contains the 'power.npz' file.